MassamTrading/massam-trading/content/pages/faq.md

     headline: Behold our FAQ
     subtitle: >
       All right, friends.
 Let’s do this.
 We cover the most asked questions duh?!
-      Let just do this, you can call us if you have more questions...

-      All right, friends.
-Let’s do this.
-We cover the most asked questions duh?!
-      Let just do this, you can call us if you have more questions...
+      Let just do this, you can call us if you have more questions..
   - type: faq_section
     section_id: faq_section
     questions: